IdahoLabResearch/AcCCS/docs/CurrentImplementation.md

 A full list of the hardware components is found in the [README](/README) file.

 # PWM Generation Circuit
 To emulate an EVSE, it is necessary to generate a +/-12vdc Pulse-Width Modulated signal for the embedded HomePlug GreenPHY CCS communications.
-We were unable to locate an off the shelf component to generate this signal, so we created a custom circuit board to accomplish this task.
+We were unable to locate an off the shelf component to generate this signal, so we created a custom circuit board (PCB) to accomplish this task.
+Using the PCB is much easier (and more reliable) than using the basic circuit outlined in the [README](/README) file.
+But it certainly usable to create the PWM generator circuit on a bread-board if you want to avoid printing a custom circuit board.

 This is the full schematic of the PWM signal generation: